Nasaan Ka Man: Plot

 The plot centers on a trio of adopted children, Pilar, Ito, and Joven (Claudine Barretto, Diether Ocampo and Jericho Rosales, respectively) and the spinster sisters, Lilia (Gloria Diaz) and Trining (Hilda Koronel) who raised them.
 Despite the family's veneer of happiness, closer inspection reveals a clan that's cloaked in secrets.

 Pilar and Joven are having a secret romantic relationship.
 Joven proposed to Pilar which was found out by Ito.
-During the New Year's Eve celebration, Pilar and Joven asked the blessing of their adoptive mother, Lilia, and her younger sister, Trining.
-Surprised, Lilia heavily opposed the couple to be wed for it is incestuous despite not being blood-related and hiding their relationship to her.
+During the New Year's Eve celebration, Pilar and Joven asked for the blessing of their adoptive mother, Lilia, and her younger sister, Trining.
+Surprised, Lilia heavily opposed the couple being wed for it is incestuous despite not being blood-related and hiding their relationship with her.
 Trining, on the other hand, supported the couple.

 Later that night, Trining reminded Lilia about the latter's relationship with Nardo (Jhong Hilario) and how their father opposed the marriage.
 Lilia and Nardo tried to elope but they were chased by the police.
-The ensuing pursuit killed Nardo, after being shot by the police, this resulted to the sisters leaving their father.
+The ensuing pursuit killed Nardo, after being shot by the police, which resulted in the sisters leaving their father.

 On the next day, Lilia, realizing the similarities between her past and the couple, gave her blessing infuriating Ito.
 Lilia confronted Ito revealing that he has obsessive feelings for Pilar.
 Sometime after Ito kills a cat for no reason, and rapes their maid's daughter Lydia.
 Later, Joven, Pilar, Lilia, and Trining left the house for a local festival leaving Ito alone.
-While in the festival, Pilar became ill and driven home by Joven.
+While at the festival, Pilar becomes ill and is driven home by Joven.
 Joven, about to pick up the sisters, left Pilar at home to rest.
-Ito realized he is alone with Pilar and took the chance to rape her.
+Ito realizes he is alone with Pilar and takes the chance to rape her.
 Joven, Lilia, and Trining arrived home and saw Ito flustered and running away.
-Joven followed Ito and the sisters go inside and found Pilar in a miserable state.
+Joven followed Ito and the sisters went inside and found Pilar in a miserable state.

-When Joven found out about what happened to Pilar, he confronted Ito in a nearby cliff.
-The two brothers fight until Ito was about to fall to the cliff only to be saved by Joven.
+When Joven finds out what happened to Pilar, he confronts Ito on a nearby cliff.
+The two brothers fight until Ito is about to fall to the cliff only to be saved by Joven.
 Pilar arrived at the scene and Joven, caught off guard by Ito, was pushed to the cliff.
 Angry at what Ito did, Pilar pushed Ito to the cliff as well.
-The sisters, however, are not aware of the fate of the boys and searched for them.
+The sisters, however, are not aware of the fate of the boys and search for them.
 Later that night, Lilia warned all her connections to tell her in case one of the boys knocked on their doors.
-While praying, Pilar saw Ito's figure scaring her and comforted by an unscathed Joven, that emerged from the door, and the sisters thought that Pilar is hallucinating.
+While praying, Pilar saw Ito's figure scaring her and was comforted by an unscathed Joven, who emerged from the door, and the sisters thought that Pilar was hallucinating.